xiawu-hydrology/BEAR/README.md

 # BEAR
-Identifying the observational errors in the model calibration
+Identifying the time series of data error during the model calibration